Last Updated on 9 July 2026 by Ariana Svenson

 The Araluen Tulip Festival in Araluen Botanic Park is a colorful welcome to spring and one of the best places to see tulips in Australia.
+It’s a must-visit and has long been popular since it first started in 1992.
 Located just out of Perth, in the Darling Range, the festival is a great day out.

 With over 200,000 tulips in full bloom and more than 70,000 spring bulbs, the park transforms into a riot of colour across acres of developed gardens.
 This is an excellent springtime activity to add to your “to-do” list.
 In fact, the Perth Tulip Festival is just one of many incredible day trips from Perth.